This post has been updated. It was originally published on June 26, 2017.

 3. Season 6

 Again: look at the promo above.
 This is when the show was discovered it could be here and queer and fun and fabulous, knowing its audience of hungry gays and catering to their desires.
-We had really, really fucking kooky characters—Ben!
+We had really, really fucking kooky characters — Ben!
 Laganja!
 Adore!
 Courtney!
-Bianca!—who all had talent and went home when they should have (Ahem, Milk.) instead of wearing out their welcome.
+Bianca! — who all had talent and went home when they should have (Ahem, Milk.) instead of wearing out their welcome.
 There was also a glamour here that future seasons exploited: this was the beginning of fishy queens turning direct paired Adore originating the superstar fandom queen (by way of American Idol).
 This set the pace for the “branding” that we see now.
 This was when the queens knew going on this show would change lives.
 Also: this was Shawn Morales‘ last season on the show, in the Pit Crew.
 When he left, something changed.
 No wonder seven onward have been dicey.

 2. All Stars, Season 2

 Why was this season so good?
 Because it just got to the fun and had a fuck ton of it.
-The hangover from season seven was still looming large and it had too many breakout moments to really keep up with.
+The hangover from Season Seven was still looming large and it had too many breakout moments to really keep up with.
 No one saw this season coming, literally and figuratively.
 We all knew what was going to happen (Alaska, FTW.) but did not see the path from A to B unfolding as it did.
 This was an appropriate, understandable toying with the format that was simultaneously low and hi-fi.
 To say this season was surprising and vicious is a fucking understatement, man.
 Justice for Tati!!!!!

 1. Season 4

 This is undeniable.
 This season was sickening, bitchy, fun, and weird.
-There are two words for this: Sharon Needles.
+There are two words for why this is the case: Sharon Needles.
 No one saw her coming.
 She changed the game in so many ways and, paired with people like Latrice and Chad and Phi Phi and Willam, you had a show that was fun with people who were talented.
 There were gags (Why did Willam get sent home??) and challenges that people are still talking about (“Get those nuts away from my face!“) and a Snatch Game that defined Snatch Game (CHER!!!).
 This season was less about trying to reach anyone but itself: there was no selling anything but oddity before oddity was a buzzword (Ahem, Sasha.).
 There was something so genuine to Sharon Needles saying “When in doubt, freak ’em out.” and ending the season by saying “Happy Halloween!”
 She changed the game, sucking you in by being the most unlikely drag queen and most unlikely reality television personality.
 They don’t make characters like Sharon Needles anymore.
 Everyone wants something more than themselves and, despite saying you’re here for the kids (SASHA.), there is an agenda beyond art for art’s sake: the people in this season were the dying breath of queer, drag oddity before the eventual commodification.
 There is no authenticity in televised drag anymore which is why season four was so good: everyone was real.
 There was nothing fake, save for Phi Phi—and she was such a wonderful antithesis to the realness.
 So what happens when the entire cast is fake bitches making nice for more Insta followers?
 It all comes crumbling down.
 Season four taught us what the show can and should be—and bless it for trying to recapture the magic that it made.
 Hopefully Drag Race can capture the charisma, uniqueness, nerve, and talent that season four embodied.